 - Clear lenses – Some masks (often aimed at spearfishers) have mirrored or tinted lenses.
 You need clear lenses when freediving so your buddy can see your eyes and assess your condition during the last part of your dive.
 Most lenses are tempered glass and mounted on a single plane.
 These are the most durable and will give you perfect vision.
 There are also masks with plastic lenses, which have been used by very deep freedivers who like the way the mask bends around their face at depth, although these are not as solidly built and can distort your vision.

 - Soft silicone skirt – You want your mask to be comfortable and form a good seal around your face.
-Men often find that water leaks in because they have stubble or a moustache.
+Men often find that water leaks in because they have stubble or a mustache.
 This can be prevented by shaving, improving the seal using Vaseline, or having a perfectly fitted mask.
-You can get clear, black or coloured silicone skirts; a clear skirt lets in more light but this can be distracting and cause ‘ghosting’ in your vision.
-In the end it comes down to style and personal preference.
+You can get clear, black or colored silicone skirts; a clear skirt lets in more light but this can be distracting and cause ‘ghosting’ in your vision.
+In the end, it comes down to style and personal preference.

 There are many snorkels on the market with fancy features like purge valves, splash guards, and other modifications.
 These are expensive and needlessly complicated.
 Freediving snorkels should be as simple as possible for ease of use and hydrodynamics under the water.
 This is what you should look for: